16 min read

 Summary: The Right Modern Events Calendar Alternative for Your Site

 Modern Events Calendar is a capable plugin with a large install base, but it is not the right tool for every site.
-The decision depends on your specific requirements:
+Start free.
+Then match the rest to your requirements:

-- Community sites on BuddyPress: Reign Theme with BuddyPress Events.
+• Community sites on BuddyPress: Reign Theme with BuddyPress Events, or Eventonomy paired with BuddyNext.

 Related reading